 We were even able to feel a little bit of its spray that managed to make it all the way across the river and onto the narrow road.

 Beyond Rjoandefossen, we then continued driving for some 15 minutes as the road curved its way deeper into the valley.

-Along the way, we got good views of Tunnshellefossen as well as a car park at Berekvam, which seemed to have a car park for those wishing to take an abridged train ride on the Flåmsbana.
+Along the way, we got good views of Tunnshellefossen as well as a car park at Berekvam, which seemed to accommodate hikers.

 We continued driving beyond Berekvam until we hit sort of a dead-end at the Blomheller Station, which had interpretive signposts telling us we were 458m above sea level and about 8.4km from Myrdal or 11.8km from Flåm.

 The sign also told of the story of the Melhus Farm, which ultimately became abandoned in 1967 but whose lawns remained maintained to this day by other inhabitants of the valley.